nuitrcs/databases_workshop/sql/part1.md

 ## `ORDER BY`

-We can determine the order that our results are show in:
+We can determine the order that our results are shown in:

 ```sql
 SELECT film_id, title FROM film ORDER BY film_id;